Israel Abanikanda

-Israel "Izzy" Adewale Abanikanda (born October 5, 2002) is an American professional football running back.
-He played college football for the Pittsburgh Panthers and was selected by the New York Jets of the National Football League (NFL) in the fifth round of the 2023 NFL draft.
+Israel "Izzy" Adewale Abanikanda (born October 5, 2002) is an American professional football running back for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the Pittsburgh Panthers and was selected by the New York Jets in the fifth round of the 2023 NFL draft.
 Abanikanda set the Pitt single game rushing record of 320 yards in a game against Virginia Tech in Week 6 of 2022, breaking the record of 303 yards set by Tony Dorsett in 1975.
 In the same game, he tied a school and ACC record of 6 rushing touchdowns in a game.

 Early life

 Abanikanda attended Abraham Lincoln High School in Brooklyn, New York.
+His parents were immigrants from Nigeria.
 As a senior, he was the Gatorade Football Player of the Year for New York after rushing for 1,350 yards with 20 touchdowns.
 As he entered his senior season of high school, Abanikanda was ranked a three star recruit and received scholarship offers from seventeen schools.
 On June 24, 2019, Abanikanda committed to the University of Pittsburgh to play college football.